Farama-Foundation/farama.org/_posts/2023-04-25-Announcing-Shimmy.md

 ### Key Features
 Shimmy’s [documentation](https://shimmy.farama.org/) contains an overview of each environment, as well as full usage scripts and installation instructions--allowing users to easily load and interact with environments without digging through source code.

-We additionally include automated testing for each environment, ensuring their converted environments are fully functional and held to the same standards as native [Gymnasium](https://gymnasium.farama.org/) and [PettingZoo](https://pettingzoo.farama.org/) environments.
+We include automated testing for each environment, to ensure that converted environments are fully functional and are held to the same standards as native [Gymnasium](https://gymnasium.farama.org/) and [PettingZoo](https://pettingzoo.farama.org/) environments.

-Shimmy also provides full installation scripts for external environments which are not available in distributed releases (via [PyPi](https://pypi.org/) or elsewhere), and [Dockerfiles](https://shimmy.farama.org/content/getting_started/#docker) which can be used to install on any platform (e.g., [DeepMind Lab](https://github.com/deepmind/lab) does not support Windows or macOS).
+Shimmy additionally provides full installation scripts for external environments which are not available in distributed releases (via [PyPi](https://pypi.org/) or elsewhere), and [Dockerfiles](https://shimmy.farama.org/content/getting_started/#docker) which can be used to install on any platform (e.g., [DeepMind Lab](https://github.com/deepmind/lab) does not support Windows or macOS).

 For more information, see Shimmy 1.0.0 release notes.